umesh385/Low-cost-smart-irrigation-pump/README.md

 - Shuts pump OFF when soil is wet or water flow is insufficient
 - Relay-based motor control using Arduino
 - Field-tested in actual rural conditions
-- AI-generated images to visualize working and circuit
+- AI-generated images to visualize working and circuit for clarity
 - Water Flow Sensor detects movement and amount of water
 - Soil sensor detects the moisture and need of water in soil
 ---